matos-hayrapetyan/gallery-images/readme.txt

 * Image height: Set the height of the images/videos in the tape
 * Image margin: Set the distance between each image/video in the tape
 * Image Justify: Select to make the width of all image up to 100% in a container.
 Together they will fit into the container of your theme, and tick off to bring each of them with its natural size
-* Image Randomize: Select to show your gallery images randomly
+* Image Randomize: Select to show your images randomly
 * Opening With Animation: Choose to see the tape of images/videos appearing animated
 * Opening Animation Speed: Select the speed of the animation